viamrobotics/docs/docs/services/vision/detection.md

 detections = await my_detector.get_detections_from_camera(cam1)

 # If you need to get an image first and then run detections on it,
-# you can do it this way (generally slower but useful if you need to,
+# you can do it this way (generally slower but useful if you need to
-# for instance, crop the image before running the detector on it):
+# use the image afterwards
 img = await cam1.get_image()
 detections_from_image = await my_detector.get_detections(img)